Today we have a guest post about the Weight Watchers Momentum Plan and a Crock-Pot Black Bean Chili Recipe.

 More wholesome slow cooker recipes

-Looking for more easy to make, nutritious slow cooker recipes?
+Looking for more easy to make, nutritious crock pot recipes?
 Check these out!

 - 1 pound ground turkey breast or extra-lean ground beef